pirfadomkat/TicTacToeGame/README.md

 # TicTacToeGame
 Tic Tac Toe Game

+In order to run the game, run the Game.java file.
 ![Test Passed](https://github.com/daviddangtim/TicTacToeGame/assets/132671801/5dd35c2d-562e-4884-8417-a241cd5ce85a)

 Plan Tests: First, we outlined the game's behavior by defining various test cases.
 These tests were like a "wish list" for how the game should work.